|

 Thyme Honey Glazed Ham

-I made an early Easter dinner for my family this weekend and I made this delicious thyme honey glazed ham recipe I found on Epicurious that was juicy and flavorful and it paired very nicely with my homemade cheesy potato casserole and roasted asparagus.
+I made this thyme honey glazed ham recipe from Epicurious for an early Easter dinner for my family this weekend.
+The ham was juicy and flavorful and paired very nicely with my homemade cheesy potato casserole and roasted asparagus.
 I stuck fairly close to the original recipe although my ham was smaller and I used less fresh thyme to suit our tastes.
-I will most definitely be making this ham again – we all loved it and thought it was delicious.
+We all loved it and thought it was delicious.

 Thyme Honey Glazed Ham